chrisgundling/Udacity-P4-AdvancedLaneLines/README.md

 *Rubric:	Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).*

-Once I had achieved reasonably results on these test images, then I simplified as much of the code as I could (`P4_AdvancedLaned-Video.pynb`) and ran the video through it.
+Once I had achieved reasonably results on these test images, then I simplified as much of the code as I could (`P4_AdvancedLanes-Video.pynb`) and ran the video through it.
+A key part of this process was using subclips from the video to further tune the solution using a command such as: `clip1 = VideoFileClip("project_video.mp4").subclip(35,45)`.

 Here's a [link to my video result](./P4_finalchris.mp4) and here is the youtube link.